Overcoming the Curse of Dimensionality: Structural Connectivity Reconstruction via Pairwise Information Flow in Nonlinear Networks: Methods

 CCM infers causal relationships based on the theory of state-space reconstruction \cite{sugihara2012detecting,ye2015distinguishing, monster2017causal}.
-Given discrete time series $\{x_n\}$ and $\{y_n\}$ from node $X$ and $Y$, respectively, we define the order-$l$ delay coordinate (DC) vectors as follows:
+Given discrete time series $\{x_n\}$ and $\{y_n\}$ with sampling time step $\Delta t$ from node $X$ and $Y$, respectively, we define the order-$l$ delay coordinate (DC) vectors as follows:

 These vectors form delay-embedding manifolds $\mathbf{M}_X:=\{\mathbf{X}(t)|t\in[l-1,L]\}$ and $\mathbf{M}_Y:=\{\mathbf{Y}(t)|t\in[l-1,L]\}$ in the state space.
 If $X$ causally drives $Y$, the information about $\mathbf{M}_X$ should be reflected in $\mathbf{M}_Y$, enabling the prediction of $\mathbf{M}_X$ based on the local geometry of $\mathbf{M}_Y$.
 Practically, for the $n$-th delayed embedding state of $Y$, $\mathbf{Y}(n)$, we identify its $l+1$ nearest neighbors in the state space, denoted as $\mathbf{Y}(n_1),\cdots,\mathbf{Y}(n_{l+1})$, with the discrete time index from $n_1$ to $n_{l+1}$.
 Then, we predict $x_n$, the $n$-th state of $X$, using the information of $\mathbf{Y}(n)$'s neighbors: